phoebeguinn95/Masters-Dissertation/README.md

 # Applied Social Data Science Masters Dissertation
 ### Representation of Gender in British Political News: Does a gender bias exist in the portrayal of politicians?
 Is this affected by policy issue stereotypes?

-Articles downloaded from LexisNexis between 01/01/1997 - 01/01/2019. \n
+Articles downloaded from LexisNexis between 01/01/1997 - 01/01/2019.
-Downloaded if the articles featured a Labour Cabinet Minister from these years in their headline. \n Analysing the texts largely using "quanteda" package in R.
+Downloaded if the articles featured a Labour Cabinet Minister from these years in their headline.
+Analysing the texts largely using "quanteda" package in R.

 The following repositry consists of four Rmarkdown files along with their html output.